Intruders storm Nigerian parliament and snatch mace: Senate spokesman

 “All security agencies must stand on the side of due process and immediately mobilize their personnel to retrieve the mace and apprehend the mastermind and the perpetrators of this act.”

-Reporting by Camillus Eboh; Writing by Alexis Akwagyiram; Editing by Catherine Evans and Peter Graff
+Reporting by Camillus Eboh; Writing by Alexis Akwagyiram and Chijioke Ohuocha; Editing by Catherine Evans and Peter Graff